 The formula to calculate compound interest is A = P(1+ r/n)nt

 Note that the P is the principal, r is the interest rate, n is the number of times interest is compounded per year, and t is number of years saved or invested.
 The starting principal and the interest rate has an effect on the ending amount, but time is the important component of the compound interest formula.
 The principal is only a multiplier in the formula while the time is an exponent; the greater the time, the greater the amount.

-Lets consider three friends John, Paul, and George.
+Lets consider three friends Peter, Paul, and Mary.
 They all receive the same 8% annual return on their investments.
 The only difference is how early they started saving.